ZhenyingZhu/StudyNotes/SystemDesign.md

 - Sparse index: no need to index of all the keys, but one key for every few kilobyte blocks. **[KEY]**
 - Each block can be compressed.
 It can reduce the disk space and I/O bandwidth.
 - memtable: use red-black trees or AVL trees to make the inserting keys are done in sorted order in memory. **[KEY]**
-- When read, first search in the memtable, then the most recent on-dist segment, then older segments.
+- When read, first search in the memtable, then the most recent on-disk segment, then older segments.
 - periodically merge segments.
 - to recover from crash, while the memtable is in memory, every writes also write to a disk file that is not sorted.
-- Log-structured Merge-Tree (LSM-Tree)
+- Log-structured Merge-Tree (LSM-Tree): the indexing structure. write throughput is high. **[KEY]**
-- full-text index: given a word in a search query, find all the documents have this word (term) using a term dictionary. **Q**: the latest segment might have some duplicate appears in previous segments, how to maintain a global index?
+- full-text index: given a word in a search query, find all the documents have this word (term) using a term dictionary.
+- **Q**: the input segment might have some duplicate appears in other segments, how to maintain a global index?
 From below the index is not global.
 - Use bloom filters: a mem-efficient data struture for approximating the contents of a set.
-Tells if a key doesn't appear in the DB. **[KEY]**
+Tells if a key doesn't appear in the DB.
+A false positive check (can determine key definately not exist). **[KEY]**
 - size-tiered tied compaction: newer and smaller SSTables merged into older and larger SSTables **[KEY]**
-- leveled compaction: key range is split into smaller SSTables.
-Older data is moved into separate levels. **[KEY]**
+- leveled compaction: key range is split into smaller SSTables with no overlapping keys.
+Older data is moved into separate levels of files. **[KEY]**
-- write throughput is high.

 B-Trees

-- DB is break down into fix sized (4KB) pages.
+- DB is break down into fix sized (4KB) pages. **[KEY]**
 - R/W one page at a time.
 Correspond to disk.
 - each page is identified by the address.
-One page can be referenced by another.
+One page can be referenced by another. **[KEY]**
 - root: also a page.
-- Each page starts and ends with ref and boundaries with in, except leaf pages which have keys and values in line.
+- Each page starts and ends with ref and boundaries with in, except leaf pages which have keys and values in line. **[KEY]**
 - branching factor: number of references in one page.
 Depends on the total space needed for store all the data.
-Normally couple hundreds.
+Normally couple hundreds. **[KEY]**
-- When add a new key, if the leaf doesn't have enough space, it will be broken into two half-full pages, and update parent page references.
+- When add a new key, if the leaf doesn't have enough space, it will be broken into two half-full pages, and update parent page references. **[KEY]**
 - the depth for n keys: O(logn).
 It affects the speed of the search.
 Should be 3~4 levels.
 If factor is 500, and page size is 4KB, then 4-level DB can store 500^4*4KB=256TB data.
 - While split a page, if DB crashes, to avoid leaving orphan pages, use a write-ahead log
-- write-ahead log (WAL): every B-tree modification first writes to it, so it can be used to restore.
+- write-ahead log (WAL): every B-tree modification first writes to it, so it can be used to restore. **[KEY]**
-- Copy-on-write scheme: not overwrite existing pages.
+- Copy-on-write scheme: not overwrite existing pages but write a new version.
+Another approach to restore from crash. **[KEY]**
-- latches: a light weight lock to make B-Tree thread safe.
+- latches: a light weight lock to make B-Tree thread safe. **[KEY]**
 - store abbrivate keys that are enough to present a boundary.
-It can pack more keys into a page, so the level can be reduced.
+It can pack more keys into a page, so the level can be reduced. **[KEY]**
-- move pages with seq keys together on disk, so range search reads quicker
+- move pages with seq keys together on disk, so range search reads quicker **[KEY]**
-- create pointers to sibling pages, so scanning keys don't need to go back to parent page again and again
+- create pointers to sibling pages, so scanning keys don't need to go back to parent page again and again **[KEY]**
 - fractal trees borrow some ideas from LSM trees.

 Comparing B-Trees and LSM-Trees

 - In general: LSM tree fast for write, B-Tree fast for read.
-But need to test for the workload.
+But need to test for the real workload since different data might have different characterics. **[KEY]**
 - write amplification: 1 DB write becomes multiple writes.
 The write bandwidth is limited so more writes reduce the throughput of a DB.
 - B-tree update: 1 write to the write ahead log, 1 write for a page update (2 if split)
 - LSM tree update: multiple writes but not done during the DB update: repeated compaction, merge of SSTables.
 A concern for SSD, which can overwrite blocks a limit of times.